klemmestad/PowerShell/MAXfocus/README Verify-MAXfocusConfig.txt

 	-Debug now implies -Verbose.

 1.21 BUGFIX AND MODIFICATION
 	I took module PSScheduledJob for granted.
 That was wrong.
 I have added code to detect If the module is available.
 If it is, it will be used.
 If not I fall back to hard restart of the agent service.

-	 Copied LastChangeLog functionality from Verify-MAXfocusConfig.
+1.22 BUGFIX
+	Not all devices with Powershell v3 has PSScheduledJob.
+I am loath to use Get-Module -ListAvailable because it is way to slow.
+I use Try-Catch to fail silently back to Restart-Service without too much cost.

+1.23 BUGFIX AND MODIFICATION
+	Added text "PARAMETER: " as prefix to verbose out put for parameter validation.

+	Fixed sc.exe parameters.
+Using a fixed interval for all devices to avoid variable parsing errors.